 I have qualified for 9BDXCC, WAS, WAZ, and WAC but never sumbitted the paperwork for any award.
 I have well over 300 countries confirmed and my long term goal is to qualify for the Honor Roll (11 more to go) so if the low bands are closed I will work the other bands looking for new countries.
 I recently decided it would be fun to qualify for 9BDXCC on LOTW so I also troll for new band countries who qsl via LOTW which keeps me active when there are no "new ones" on the air.

 For receive, I use a K7TJR Triangular Array, a DX Engineering NCC-1 Active Phase Controller with two Active Antennas as a two element phased array, and a 320 foot Beverage (along the fence line on the golf course behind our house).
 Some of these antennas can also be fed into the NCC-1 which then uses the SteppIR BigIR Vertical as a sense antenna.
 This allows me to phase the beverage, the Triangular Array, or a random wire (or any two) against the SteppIR Vertical (in addition to using any one of those antennas alone as a receive antenna) and does a nice job of peaking signals.

 In addition, a switchbox (AY Technologies RAS-8x2 Receive Antenna Switching System) allows the output of any two antenna systems, including the two phased active antennas and the triangular array, to be combined and fed to either radio.
 This really works great at times.
 Like most city dwellers, I am limited by what I can hear (see above), but the setup does cut through some of the city noise.

-I will use the K3/P3 with an Ameritron AL-1500 for low band dxing in Mount Shasta where there is no local noise and room for beverages.
-An outdated picture of the modest shack at Mt.
+I use the K3/P3 with an Ameritron AL-1500 for low band dxing in Mount Shasta where there is no local noise and plenty of room for beverages.
+A picture of the modest shack at Mt.
 Shasta is shown below.
 The rig is now at Kenwood TS-590SG (I got tired of lugging the K3).
-The FT1000 has also been sold and shipped to a new home.
-What a great rig!